misterbo271/MobxTodoApp/README_Mobx.md

 - Loading state handling with `ActivityIndicator` during data loading
 - Direct destructuring of store methods and properties
 - Deletion functionality for completed todos

+## UI Implementation

+As shown in the screenshot, the application features:

+1. **Header**: A prominent blue header with "Todo List" in white text
+2. **Input Area**: A clean input field with placeholder text and an ADD button
+3. **Todo Items**: Each todo item has:
+   - A checkbox that can be toggled (square for incomplete, checked for complete)
+   - The task text (with strikethrough for completed items)
+   - A delete button (trash icon) that appears for completed items
+4. **Visual Feedback**:
+   - Completed items show with a strikethrough text style
+   - Blue accent color for interactive elements
+   - Light background for better readability

+This UI design follows React Native best practices with:
+- Component-based architecture
+- StyleSheet usage for styling
+- Responsive layout that adapts to different screen sizes
+- Proper use of icons from react-native-vector-icons
+- Touch feedback for all interactive elements

 ## Data Persistence